cccaballero/manolo_bot/README.md

 `SIMULATE_TYPING_MAX_TIME`: The maximum time in seconds for simulating human typing behavior.
 Default is 10 seconds (we usually don't want to wait too long).

+#### Tools usage

+`ENABLE_TOOLS`: Enable tool usage (True, False).
+Default is False.
+When tool usage is enabled, the bot will use the LLM's tools capabilities.
+When tool usage is disabled, the bot will use the prompt-based pseudo-tools implementation.

 ### Available Commands

 The bot supports the following commands: